Registration number 332

 History

-Built in 1936 by W J Yarwood, Northwich, REDSHANK is a narrow boat converted for passenger use with a capacity for 54 passengers.
-Now owned and operated by Bristol Packet Boat Trips, she is based in Wapping Dock, Bristol, and undertakes pleasure cruises in the Bristol area with occasional trips to Bath and the Avon Gorge during the summer months.
+Still owned and operated by Bristol Packet Boat Trips, REDSHANK is based in Wapping Dock, Bristol, has a capacity of 54 passengers, and undertakes pleasure cruises in the Bristol area with occasional trips to Bath and the Avon Gorge during the summer months.
 She also runs charter trips.

 Sources